tensorflow/tensorflow/ci/official/README.md

 # Afterwards: Examine the results, which will include: The bazel cache,
 # generated artifacts like .whl files, and "script.log", from the script.
+# Note that files created under Docker will be owned by "root".
 ls build_output
 ```